 ExpressVPN vs NordVPN: Which Provider Is More Secure?

 The level of security a provider can deliver depends on a combination of various features, i.e. the protocols offered, the type of servers used, and whether it provides any additional functions such as blocking online trackers.
 Below you can find an overview of the various security features of both providers.

 - ExpressVPN supports OpenVPN with UDP or TCP, as well as L2TP/IPSec.
 We do not recommend using L2TP though.
 Even ExpressVPN itself recommends only using this protocol to change your location (for example, to watch the US Netflix library).
 The security benefits of this protocol is very limited.
-NordVPN and ExpressVPN both offer a protocol that’s still in its testing phase: NordLynx (NordVPN) and Lightway (ExpressVPN).
+NordVPN and ExpressVPN both offer new protocols: NordLynx (NordVPN) and Lightway (ExpressVPN).
 In the future, these protocols might replace OpenVPN, but for now, we advise you to stick with OpenVPN.

 - Both NordVPN and ExpressVPN use 256-bit encryption and they both have a kill switch in case the VPN connection unexpectedly drops.
 However, NordVPN uses one additional NAT firewall on their servers than ExpressVPN, which is a definite bonus.
 ExpressVPN does not use this, or at least it does not appear to do so from what we could deduce by looking through their website and the VPN application itself.